kktt007/note/temp.md

 - approach

+- a way of dealing with somebody/something; a way of doing or thinking about something such as a problem or a task

 - We need to adopt a new approach to the problem.

 - movement nearer to somebody/something in distance or time

-She hadn't heard his approach and jumped as the door opened.
+- She hadn't heard his approach and jumped as the door opened.

 ### 4.10
 [Windows 10下使用Neovim + SpaceVim](https://blog.csdn.net/How_key/article/details/88413220)